Deso-PK/make-trust-irrelevant/README.md

 An imperfectly behaved AI should not automatically gain unlimited consequences merely because something above the kernel trusted it.

+Alignment attempts to reduce the probability that software chooses harmful behavior.

+KERNHELM addresses a complementary question:

+> **If harmful behavior is chosen anyway, why should that choice automatically possess the authority required to become a machine effect?**

 ---

 # KERNHELM Is Not AI-Specific